Summer Schedule For Kids That Will Inspire You!

 Then they know when it begins and when it ends.
 Having clear boundaries eliminates some of the arguments.

-Now that we’ve got over some of the details here is an example of our summer schedule for preschool (and kindergarten) aged kids:
+Now that we’ve got over some of the details, here is an example of our summer schedule for preschool and elementary-aged kids:

 Our Summer Schedule For Kids

 In our schedule, I planned our days by the hour.
-It seemed easiest for our family and it flowed naturally with our regular school year schedule.
+It works best for our family and flows naturally with our regular school year schedule.

 How to Create Your Own Schedule